Justinbomwell/COP4610_project_1/README.txt

 Known Bugs/Unfinished Portions:
 -GUYS MAKE SURE TO INFORM THEM OF 1.
 WHEN IT HAPPENDS.
 2. WHY IT HAPPENDS.
 3. HOW WE ATTEMPTED TO FIX IT
-1. When changing directory into the subdirectory the prompt does not print out whole working directory and just the directory it is currently in
+1. Bug: When changing directory into the subdirectory the prompt does not print out whole working directory and just the directory it is currently in
     - It is happening because there is no resolution of the directory name when the directory is changed
     - Tried to solve it by putting a shortRes function before the directory is changed but getenv("PWD") only returns the name of the directory it is in and not the previous directories seperated by '/'